olaroos/deepnetnotes/basics.md

 Rprop combines two ideas:
 (i)  only using the sign of the gradient
 (ii) adapting the step size individually for each weight.
-Look at the sign of the two previous gradient steps and adjust the stepsize accordingly (intensify or decrease).
+Rprop looks at the sign of the two(!) previous gradient steps and adjust the stepsize accordingly (intensify or decrease).
 It is also adviced to limit the stepsize between a minimum and maximum value.

 - RMSProp:
-"Divide the learning rate for a weight by a running average of the magnitudes of recent gradients for that weight" Thought to be a biased estimate [Leslie N. Smith Cyclical Learning Rates for Training Neural Networks]
+problem with rprop is that it doesn't work for mini-batch updates because it uses the sign of the gradient.
+RMSProp solves this by using a moving average of the squared gradient for each weight. ([medium rprop])
+This still doesn't resemble the RPROP algorithm.
+The RPROP algorithm decreases the learning-rate if we go the other direction, and increase it if we are going the same direction.
+In RMSProp the algorithm doesn't remember which direction it went in the previous iterations.
+It only matters what the magnitude is of the gradient.
+Leslis N. SMith says it's a biased estimate, I believe it is in relation to the Hessian.
+RMSProp comes close to the Hessian.
+(Whatever that means?)

 - ESGD:
-unbiased version of RMSProp
+Equilibrated SGD – unbiased version of RMSProp. ([research esgd]) In the paper the authors proposes an update of the moving-average(?) every 20th iteration because it would have the same calculation overhead as RMSPROP.
+And still (I guess) better performance.
+I haven't found any good source of the implementation of the paper yet.

-- ADAM: – ADAptiv Moment estimation
+- ADAM: – ADAptiv Momentum estimation
-RMSprop + Stochastic Gradient Descent with momentum Uses 1st and 2nd momentum estimates n:th Moment(X) = m_n = E[X]^n – (expected value)^n
+RMSprop + Stochastic Gradient Descent with momentum. ([youtube eve])

+theta_t+1 = theta_t - lr * momentum / denominator

+Uses 1st and 2nd momentum estimates.
+Adam also takes small steps in steep terrain and large steps in flat terrain.
+This is the result of using the denominator v_t^-(0.5).

+average recent gradient:
+mom_t = beta1 * mom_t-1 + (1-beta1) * grad_t
+average recent deviation in the gradient: v_t   = beta2 * v_t-1 + (1-beta2) * (grad_t)^2
+v_t is related to the second derivative and is in general close to constant.

+momentum    =  m_t
+denominator = (v_t)^-(0.5) + eps

+default values:
+eps ~= 1e-5
+beta1 = 99%
+beta2 = 99.9%

+what about initalization?

+EVE: – evolution of Adam () – locally and globaly adaptive learning-rate ([paper eve], [youtube eve])

+theta_1+1 = theta_t - (lr/d_t) * m_t / denominator

+d_t is the only difference between Adam and Eve, has two objectives:
+(i) large variation in the Loss-function between steps should be given less weight -> take smaller steps.
+(ii) are we far from the minium (L*)? -> take larger steps.

+1/d_t prop_to (ii)/(i) prop_to (L_t - L*) / | L_t - L_t-1 |

+problem (ii) If we step away from L* we might take incrementally larger and larger steps away from L* – blowing up. solution (ii) Clip the new term between c and 1/c.

+Also add smoothness to d_t with another running average (beta3).

+How to calculate the global minimum?
+Do Adam first and estimate the global minimum or set it to 0.
+0 because it is the lower bound of the Loss-function.

 - SGRD:

 - CLR – Cyclical Learning Rate: